zarzouram/zarzouram/README.md

 </div></a>

 ### :fire: About Me:
+- I am intersted in NLP, NLU and multimodal learning based on language processing.
 - A final year master's student in language technology at Gothenburg University.

 ### :briefcase: Projects: